gliptak/lecture-source-py/source/rst/optgrowth.rst

 Regarding code, our implementation in this lecture will focus on clarity and flexibility.

-Both of these things are nice, particularly for those readers still trying to understand the material, but they do cost us some speed --- as you will see when you run the code.
+Both of these things are helpful, particularly for those readers still trying to understand the material, but they do cost us some speed --- as you will see when you run the code.

-In the :doc:`next lecture <optgrowth_fast>` we will sacrifice some of this clarity and flexibility in order to accelerate our code with just-in-time compilation.
+In the :doc:`next lecture <optgrowth_fast>` we will sacrifice some of this clarity and flexibility in order to accelerate our code with just-in-time (JIT) compilation.

 Let's start with some imports: